-Not only do they make it difficult to perform during the game but they can also lead to serious knee or ankle injury.
+Not only do they make it difficult to perform during the game, but they can also lead to severe knee or ankle injuries.

 Getting blisters from athletic footwear like soccer cleats is a frustrating and painful experience.
 However, there are some quick and easy methods that you can use to treat and prevent this issue.

-Additionally, these blister treatment methods also allow you to protect a blister while playing soccer.
+Additionally, these blister treatment methods allow you to protect a blister while playing soccer.

 What are Blisters?

 Footwear is one of the most common causes of a blister.
-New cleats are often too tight and create too much friction with the sock or foot and start the blister formation process.
+New cleats are often too tight, create too much friction with the sock or foot, and start the blister formation process.

 Although socks are worn to reduce friction, the type and quality of socks matter a lot.

-The consistent friction between material and skin that happens because of shoe rubbing makes pressure points or hot spots.
+Friction between material and skin happens because the shoe rubbing makes pressure points or hot spots.